 - Organizations which fail to implement flexible working arrangements risk losing talent to companies who will offer their employees more flexibility and better work/life balance.

-Is everyone else doing it already?
+Is everyone else ahead of us already?

 Not yet.
-The Bureau of Labor Statistics (BLS) indicates that only 5% of employers offer flexible work to the majority of its employees on a regular basis.
+The Bureau of Labor Statistics (BLS) indicates that only 5% of employers offer flexible working to the majority of its employees on a regular basis.
 This percentage has risen only 1 point since 2003.
 There are around 10% of UK and US employees that regularly work from home.
 According to one study 43% of US workers can work remotely at least part of the time as of 2016.

 These numbers are surprisingly small, regarding the fact that flexible working can increase performance levels by 13%, as measured by the Stanford University.